 - Provide more comprehensive information

-- Provide original stories and case studies that hold the reader’s attention
+- Include original stories and case studies that hold the reader’s attention

 - Present the information in a more organized manner (headers, table of contents, better design, etc.)

-- Provide more visualized illustrations of the information
+- Add more visualized illustrations of the information

 Finally, your email list will be essential to the success of your business.
 When people purchase educational content, they want to feel as though they really know the person selling the digital product.

-Email is the best way to build this relationship.
+Email marketing is the best way to build this relationship.

 For example, Ramit Sethi sells almost all of his courses exclusively through email and has had launches range up to $5 million in just a week.

-To build a strong email list, email regularly in a personal tone of voice.
-Here’s an excellent example of one of Ramit’s emails.
+To build a strong email list, email regularly in a personal tone of voice that achieves the right balance of storyselling.

 Creating a digital product is relatively easy.
 The hard part is finding your audience and communicating why your product in particular is ideal to solve their pain point.